MahdiOmidiyan/Hidoku-Solver/README.md

 # Hidoku-Solver

-A hidoku solver program for square and hexagonal cell.
+A hidoku solver program for square and hexagonal cell written by mahdi omidiyan.

 This Project is licensed under terms of the MIT license.

 Input specifications should be listed in "matrix.dat" file as bellow :